ankur-98/ankur-98/README.md

 #### Hello! 👋

 ### Vision Statement
 I believe one day we all can digitally communicate with each other with a better connection while being mindful of our differences in opinion.
-A cooperative and collaborative digital society for co-existance and prosperity.
+A decentralised, cooperative and collaborative digital society for co-existance and prosperity.

 ### Mission Statement